 This introduction to data communications examines the fundamentals of network architecture including layers, protocols, client/server model, file transfers, and other low-level communications issues.
 Students will experience hands-on internet related programming including web page development using HTML, and CSS.
 Prerequisites: CPSC 207 or permission of instructor.
+Includes a lab.

 Theory of computer simulation, including applications of discrete models of industrial and management systems.
 Topics include probability distributions, random number generation, queuing, design, and analysis of simulation experiments.
 Includes significant use of simulation software.
 Prerequisites: CPSC 207 and either MATH 114 or MATH 345.

 This course introduces the concepts and techniques of structuring data for complex problems, and provides experience in accessing and processing this data.
 An object-oriented paradigm is used throughout the course.
 The course is designed especially for students who will choose a career in information technology.
 Prerequisite: CPSC 207.